What is Moore’s Law?

 - This combined with an exponential increase in die sizes meant that chip manufacturers could work with larger areas without losing reduction yields

-- Conserving space on a circuit known as circuit cleverness – optimizing how clever components are arranged and eventually find the optimum use of space
+- Conserving space on a circuit is known as circuit cleverness – optimizing how clever components are arranged and eventually finding the optimum use of space